 An outstanding 5-star vintage in Piedmont and Tuscany that produced wines of immense grandeur.
 The depth of the bouquet and the fullness of flavour came together with rounded tannins to produce immense wines of character and dimension.
 Growers could leave the grapes on the vine to become ripe, and harvest went on until mid-November to give a large crop.

-The 1964 Wine Vintage produced favoured the right bank which produced some opulent, concentrated wines with high alcohol, an opaque colour, super length and unbridled power.
+1964 favoured the right bank of Bordeaux, which produced some opulent, concentrated wines with high alcohol, an opaque colour, super length and unbridled power.
 The harvest and weather favoured those producers on the right bank who harvested early (Graves, St Emilion and Pomerol).
 All of these wines reached the peak of their maturity two decades ago, but show little signs of decline today.
-They will probably last for another decade.